Siblings need to have a good relationship because they are the only people in the world who grow up with you and can be lifelong friends and support.

 As a parent, how do you help your children have strong sibling relationships?
 There are lots of fun things you can do to encourage healthy sibling relationships.

 For younger kids, you may let them play together cooperatively or do some cooperative art that takes everyone working together to make.
+Our children absolutely love the art supplies from Ooly–they have stuff for children of all ages.

 Another fun relationship builder for older children is sibling movie night.
 Mom and Dad get to go to bed early while the siblings have a movie night.
 Some of my fondest memories are watching movies or playing board games with my siblings unsupervised.